 Just because you're short on time, doesn't mean a great dinner is out of reach.
-On days where time's a premium, try this little shortcut — replace a whole chicken with just the drumsticks.
+On days where time's a premium, try this fast and easy chicken recipe — replace a whole chicken with just the drumsticks.
 This simple swap dramatically cuts down the cooking time; instead of taking about an hour and a half, these beautifully burnished drumsticks can be on the table in about 45 minutes.

 For juicy chicken, season the drumsticks with salt and pepper at least 30 minutes before cooking, and as early as 3 days before cooking.

 Pepper, freshly cracked

 4 tablespoons butter